 Please contact firstname.lastname@example.org to discuss these services.

 Adoption North London Consortium: We are contracted to offer educational support and advice for adoptive and special guardianship families whose adoption support is provided by Barnet, Camden, Enfield, Hackney, Haringey and Islington.
-Parents and guardians can attend a monthly education-focused support group.
+Parents and guardians can attend education-focused support groups across North London boroughs.
 They can also book hour-long face to face consultations with a member of the Education Service.
 Alternatively we can arrange telephone consultations.
-To confirm your attendance at the group, or to book a consultation, please telephone the advice line on 0207 284 5879 or email us at email@example.com.
+To book a consultation, please telephone the advice line on 0207 284 5879 or email us at email@example.com.

 Southwark: We are contracted to offer educational support for families whose adoption support is provided by Southwark.
 Adoptive and special guardianship families in Southwark can access educational psychology support from PAC-UK and local authority staff and schools can access training.
 PAC-UK education staff also attend Southwark’s adoptive parent and special guardian support groups three times each year to provide training, advice and support on educational issues.
 For enquiries about access PAC-UK’s support for Southwark families, please contact firstname.lastname@example.org